cominho/cominho/README.md

 ---

 ## Awards and Competitions
-- 🥈 2nd place at the 2022 ENSAE's Hackathon by [Statup x Ekimetrics].
+- 🥈 2nd place at the 2022 ENSAE's Hackathon by Statup x Ekimetrics.

 ---